Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources.md

 Please ensure you have a provider configured with access to the same subscription specified by `subscription_id_connectivity`, and map this to `azurerm.connectivity` in the module providers object.

 As the module is configured to create a [Traditional Azure networking topology (hub and spoke)][wiki_connectivity_resources_hub_and_spoke] by default, this example requires configuration of the `configure_connectivity_resources` input variable.
-Although this looks complicated, the value is simply copied from the `default` value used in the variable and updated according to the guidance in [Configure hub networks (Virtual WAN)][wiki_configure_connectivity_resources_virtual_hubs].
+Although this looks complicated, the value is simply copied from the `default` value used in the variable and updated according to the variable documentation for [Configure hub networks (Virtual WAN)][wiki_configure_hub_networks_virtual_wan].
 In this case we perform the following updates:

 1. Remove the default value from `configure_connectivity_resources.settings.hub_networks`